dkaterenchuk/py_tweet_streamer/README.md

 ```

 ### Data
-The data is stored in zipped cPickle files.
+The data is stored in zipped gzip files.
 Each file contains one day of streaming.
-This will approach will make data
+This approach will make data
 management much easier.
-The tweets itself are in json representation (python dictionary).
-They are unaltered and may
-have excessive information such as location, re-tweets, etc. An example of reading and working with the data can be
+The tweets itself are in json string representation (python dictionary).
+They are unaltered and contain information such as location, re-tweets, etc. An example of reading and working with the data can be
 found in tweet_data_reader.py

 ### License